wd15/extremefill2D/README.md

 ## Requirements

-The [REQUIREMENTS.txt](REQUIREMENTS.txt) file has a complete list of packages in the Python environment during development.
-The most important of these are listed.
-The version numbers are mostly not important within reason, but if you have problems the version numbers may help.
+The [REQUIREMENTS.txt](REQUIREMENTS.txt) file has a complete list of packages active in the Python environment during development.
+The most important of these are listed below.
+The version numbers should not be important, but if you have problems the version numbers may help.

  * FiPy dev version `6e897df400`
  * IPython dev version `b31eb2f2d9`